europeana/portal/README_FIRST.markdown

 If you want to index the full record set, just remove the "-test" from the file name, such like this: private static String COLLECTION = "corelib/corelib-solr/src/test/resources/records-test.zip";

-Run inside Eclipse:
+#### Run inside Eclipse:
 1. Run > Run configuration ... > New launch configuration (icon)
 2. Fill the form: Name: ContentLoader, Project: corelib-solr, Class: ContentLoader (you can search it)
 3. Arguments tab: Working directory: Other: ${workspace_loc}/trunk
 4. Environment tab: create new variable: key: EUROPEANA_PROPERTIES, value: <your europeana.properties file>

 ### Properties
-portal.responsive.widths: the comma separated values of image widths in index page
+* *portal.responsive.widths*: the comma separated values of image widths in index page
   example: 200,300,700,200

-portal.responsive.labels: the comma separated values of width-identifiers in index page
+* *portal.responsive.labels*: the comma separated values of image width identifiers in index page
   example: _1,_2,_3,_4

+Tip: you can play with the markdown syntax here: http://joncom.be/experiments/markdown-editor/edit/